TOMY welcomes our new partners- BioLabs San Diego!

 With all of these factors in mind, pay attention to the details, which will be everything in determining your future success.

 Happy New Year and thank you for your continued support for TOMY autoclaves, centrifuges and other laboratory equipment.
+If you were wondering where to have your TOMY autoclave, centrifuge, or other equipment repaired, you have come to the right place!
 We at AMUZA are proud to announce the TOMY nationwide technical support, repair and maintenance network.

 The TOMY technical advisory, repair and maintenance service is now available throughout the United States and Canada* and are here to assist users everywhere regarding technical matters and perform repairs on your TOMY equipment.
 Please use the TOMY contact form to let us know of any issues that you may be experiencing and we will respond to you as soon as possible.